 At 11 PM on 31st December 2020, when the Withdrawal Agreement transitional period ends, the main route for both EU and non-EU nationals wishing to switch from the Student Route to the new Skilled Worker category will be the same, unless of course EU and Swiss national students in the UK have managed to obtain “settled status or pre-settled status” under the EU settlement scheme before 30th June 2021.
 Those who are in the country now, and those students coming to the UK on or before 11 PM on 30th December 2020, can have until 30th June 2021 to register under the EU settlement scheme.
 The switching rules will not apply to them if they have obtained either “settled or pre-settled status” under the EU settlement scheme.
 Those who have already obtained “settled or pre-settled status” will be in the same position as British students, or those who have indefinite leave (permanent residence) in the UK under the immigration rules and decide to Such individuals can apply for and get jobs in the UK after their studies.
 They would have no restrictions, and the issue of getting a sponsorship license by the employer, and for the employee making an application at the Home Office to stay under the new category of skilled worker will not be applicable to such EU/Swiss nationals.
 If they have not obtained “settled or pre-settled status” however is, and they are yet to apply for it, then the normal rules with respect to switching for foreign nationals in this country would apply to such EU/Swiss nationals.

-Students who wish to switch will be switching into the renamed Tier 2 general work permit route which will be called “the Skilled Worker Route”, and workers will need to demonstrate that they have scored sufficient points in the UK’s new points-based system to switch or indeed to apply for a skilled worker’s visa.
+Students who wish to switch will be switching into the renamed Tier 2 general work permit route which is now called “the Skilled Worker Route”, and workers will need to demonstrate that they have scored sufficient points in the UK’s new points-based system to switch or indeed to apply for a skilled worker’s visa.
 Under this route, a worker can earn a minimum salary at present of £20,480, which is less than the current minimum requirement of £20,800.

 On 13th July 2020, Home Secretary Priti Patel announced further measures about the Home Office’s new (PBS) and this would be effective from the end of the free movement for EU/ EEA/ Swiss nationals from 1st January 2021.